vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

 ### Add the message producers and listeners

 You will next add the code required to send and receive messages to the `visits` service.
 The `message-emulator` will send a `PetClinicMessageRequest` to the `visits-requests` queue.
 The `visits` service will need to listen to this queue and each time a `VisitRequest` message is submitted, it will create a new `Visit` for the pet ID referenced in the message.
-The `visits` service will also send back a `VisitResponse` as a confirmation to the `visits-confirmations` queue.
-This is the queue the `message-emulator` is listening to.

 <details>
 <summary>hint</summary>